Stock market today: Wall Street is closing its latest winning month with a quiet finish

 NEW YORK (AP) — Wall Street’s latest winning month is heading toward a quiet finish as U.S. stocks drift around their record heights.

-The S&P 500 was 0.2% higher in morning trading, continuing its run of modest moves since hitting an all-time high last week.
-The Dow Jones Industrial Average was down 40 points, or 0.1%, as of 10:45 a.m.
+The S&P 500 was virtually flat in midday trading, continuing its run of modest moves since hitting an all-time high last week.
+The Dow Jones Industrial Average was down 107 points, or 0.3%, as of 11:45 a.m.
 Eastern time.
-The Nasdaq composite was 0.5% higher and again flirting with its record set in 2021.
+The Nasdaq composite was 0.1% higher after earlier flirting with its record set in 2021.

-The bond market was also calm, with yields easing, after a closely followed inflation report showed prices across the country rose pretty much as expected last month.
-A worry on Wall Street had been that the inflation data would show a discomforting reacceleration.
+In the bond market, yields were easing after a closely followed inflation report showed prices across the country rose pretty much as expected last month.
+That calmed worries on Wall Street that the inflation data would show a discomforting reacceleration.
 Earlier reports had shown prices rose more than expected in January at the consumer and wholesale levels.

 “While inflation was hotter than it’s been in a while, it may be more of a flash in the pan than the start of something worse,” said Brian Jacobsen, chief economist at Annex Wealth Management.